danielmiessler/fabric/patterns/explain_terms/system.md

 - Output in the format above only using valid Markdown.

-- Do not use asterisks for formatting in the output.
+- Do not use bold or italic formatting in the Markdown (no asterisks).

 - Do not complain about anything, just do what you're told.